-In addition to evaluating each stove for windy and windless boil times, we also took a look at fuel efficiency in the course of these tests.
-To measure this, we first weighed a brand new green propane canister, performed our wind test, and then remeasured the canister.
+In addition to evaluating each stove for windy and windless boil times, we also looked at fuel efficiency during these tests.
+To measure this, we first weighed a brand-new propane canister, performed our wind test, and then remeasured the canister.
 We repeated this process for the non-wind test and then averaged the results.
-The Cascade Classic consumed 23g (0.81 oz) in the windy test and 16g (0.56 oz) in the windless test, for an average of 4.37% (19g / 0.67 oz) of the fuel per boil.
+The Cascade performed surprisingly well in this metric, burning an average of 0.69 ounces or 4.35% of the fuel in a canister over the two tests.
+In the windy test, it burned 0.81 ounces or 5.15%, and in the wind-less test, it burned 0.56 ounces or 3.56%.
 These results rank this stove as the most fuel-efficient tabletop stove in our review.
 It may have sluggish boil times, but it uses fuel very efficiently, a boon for anyone looking to conserve fuel, reduce waste, and save money.

-The Cascade Classic is as intuitive and straightforward as they come.
+The Cascade is as intuitive and straightforward as they come.
 The regulator pairs easily with its receiver, which is critical to avoid cross-threading the delicate brass threads.
 The igniter is an easy-to-turn knob on the front of the stove.
-It worked fairly consistently; while these tend to wear out with use, we were able to get it to spark within 2-3 rotations nearly every time we tried to light the stove.
-The closure latch also works well, though we wish there were two of them to ensure the durability of the closure system over time.
+It worked fairly consistently for the duration of our review.
+While these tend to wear out with use, we were able to get it to spark within 2-3 rotations nearly every time we tried to light the stove.
+The closure latch also works pretty well, though we wish there were two of them to ensure the durability of the closure system over time.

-This stove did not score higher in this metric because the windscreens take a little effort to slot into position.
+This stove did not earn the highest marks in this metric because the windscreens take a little effort to slot into position.
 Once disassembled, there is nothing to hold the windscreens in place, so you have to hold them to close the lid.
 While neither thing is a dealbreaker, this kept the Cascade from earning perfect marks.

-The Cascade Classic weighs just 9.71 pounds and features a generous carrying handle, making it a very portable stove.
-The stove's packed dimensions are 21" x 13" x 3.5", which means it will command very little space in your kitchen kit, owing to its trim dimensions.
+The Cascade weighs just 9.71 pounds and features a generous carrying handle, making it a very portable stove.
+The stove's packed dimensions are 21" x 13" x 3.5", which means it will command very little space in your kitchen kit owing to its trim dimensions.

-We think the Cascade Classic is an ok value.
-It is a reasonably priced two-burner tabletop stove with excellent fuel efficiency and simmering ability, but that boils slow and has slightly below average wind resistance.
+Maybe?
+We think the Cascade is an ok value.
+It is a reasonably priced two-burner tabletop stove with excellent fuel efficiency and simmering ability, but that boils slowly and has slightly below average wind resistance.
 There are other stoves that boil faster and have better features for not too much more, but this is a decent improvement in quality from other budget stoves in our review.

 Ad-free.
 Influence-free.
 Powered by Testing.